An Introduction to Animals and Political Theory: Feminism

 Cochrane considers feminism, the final tradition he examines, in chapter seven.
 As with Marxism, there are historical links between feminism and animal liberation.
 Cochrane considers the putative interrelatedness, posited by some feminist theorists, of the oppression of animals and women, but denies that the liberation of animals and women are necessarily interdependent.
 He suggests that there are four ways that this relationship could be grounded.
 The first is an idea taken from theorists drawing upon ecofeminism, like Josephine Donovan.
 This is the claim that the domination of women and animals are both due to a patriarchal elevation of the "rational" over the "natural".
 The second is Carol J. Adams's argument that the connection of meat-eating and masculinity serves to oppress both women and animals, meaning that the liberation of both depends upon the end of meat-eating.
 The third is that, as identified by Adams and Catharine MacKinnon, women and animals are linked and oppressed by linguistic norms.
-For example, women might be called cow, bitch or dog, which serves to denigrate both woman and animals.
+For example, women might be called cow, bitch or dog, which serves to denigrate both women and animals.
 The fourth is the way that both animals and women are objectified, treated as mere things to be used towards the ends of others.
 Cochrane argues that women are not irrational, though animals are less rational than humans, meaning that the oppression and liberation of the two groups may differ.
 He challenges Adams's claims about meat by envisioning a vegetarian but misogynistic society on the one hand and a society where the genders are equal but meat continues to be eaten on the other.
 He challenges the claims about language by observing that some animal-based insults are gender-neutral (for example, rat, pig, sheep), and some slurs to women (for example, witch, jezebel, whore) are unrelated to animals.
 Concerning objectification, Cochrane notes that women are not considered property under the law, though animals are.
 This makes their respective objectification importantly different.
 Next, the author rebuts five criticisms of reason-based approaches—epitomised, for Cochrane, by Singer and Regan—to animal liberation from thinkers supportive of feminist care-based approaches, before outlining and rejecting an emotionally driven, care-based approach to animal justice.